Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 C) Pen and Ink

 In pen and ink drawing, the outcome largely depends on the type of pen chosen by the artist.
 Any tool capable of applying ink onto paper or other smooth surfaces falls within this medium.
 Today, drawing inks come in a wide variety of types and colors, ranging from black and brown to white ink.
-Key aspects of pen and ink drawing include The ability to create fine, bold, soft, firm, thin, or thick lines depending on the pen tip, High contrast and precision, making it suitable for detailed illustrations, technical drawings, and expressive line work, Versatility in combining line styles, textures, and shading techniques to achieve varied visual effects.
-Pen and ink remains a classic and enduring technique in both traditional and contemporary design.
+Key aspects of pen and ink drawing include the ability to create fine, bold, soft, firm, thin, or thick lines depending on the pen tip, High contrast and precision, making it suitable for detailed illustrations, technical drawings, and expressive line work, and Versatility in combining line styles, textures, and shading techniques to achieve varied visual effects.
+Pen and ink remain a classic and enduring technique in both traditional and contemporary design.

 An Example of a Pen and Ink Drawing